 Still, WordPress is not free of errors that disrupt the visitor experience and harm the user of the service.
 Being open-source – which means it is developed by a huge number of contributors – makes these flaws more common.

-With that in mind, we have written this text to list the 20 most recurring WordPress errors.
+Here we have written this text to list the 20 most recurring WordPress errors.
 For each item, we will indicate the best way to deal with the problem.

 The overly alarming name is no accident.
 The so-called white screen of death is considered by many to be the most feared failure to use the platform.
+It is one of the most common WordPress errors people face in WordPress development projects.

 The explanation for this is simple: the error is characterized by a white screen, without any additional information that may indicate its origin.